amigus/dnsmasq-ansible/docs/getting-started.md

 ## Configuration

 !!!
 Note
-    Ansible variables can be added to either the inventory or playbook, so adding the YAML below to either will work.
+    Ansible variables can be in the inventory or the playbook.
+    When they are in both, the inventory takes precedence.

 ### DNS